History of slavery in California: Enslavement of indigenous peoples

-Between 1846 to 1855, the Native population decreased by two-thirds and in order to craft California's own code of labor, the Act for the Government and Protection of Indians was passed in 1850 which "legally" curtailed the rights of the Indigenous.
+Between 1846 and 1855, the Native population decreased by two-thirds and in order to craft California's own code of labor, the Act for the Government and Protection of Indians was passed in 1850 which "legally" curtailed the rights of the Indigenous.
 Within this Act, Native children could be obtained for indenture, convicted Native American could be hired out of jail and Indians could not testify for or against whites.
 This legalized a form of slavery, of forced labor in California.
-24,000 to 27,000 Californian Natives were taken as forced laborers by settlers including 4,000 to 7,000 children; Between 1851 and 1852, three Indigenous commissioners negotiated treaties with the Natives and eventually eighteen were written, allocating 7.5% of the state as Native American reservations.
+24,000 to 27,000 Californian Natives were taken as forced laborers by settlers including 4,000 to 7,000 children.
+Between 1851 and 1852, three Indigenous commissioners negotiated treaties with the Natives and eventually eighteen were written, allocating 7.5% of the state as Native American reservations.
 The United States Senate rejected these treaties and about a year later in 1853, the government designed its own five reservations.
 These reservations had very poor living conditions and displaced many of the Native Californians from their native lands.
 There were not enough resources to sustain the Native tribes being forced onto them.
 Native Californians found themselves struggling to survive from disease and starvation on the foreign land.